k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 </tr>
 <tr>
 <td width="200">Breakpoint</td>
-<td style="width: 465px;">Click to set the breakpoint on the Stage.
-The breakpoint can be also set by clicking on the left of the Stage title.</td>
+<td style="width: 465px;">Click to set a breakpoint for the Stage.
+A breakpoint can be also set by clicking the left of the Stage title.</td>
 </tr>
 <tr>
 <td width="200">Remark</td>